 The entire Camino Portugues from Lisbon to Santiago is 616 kilometers long, but the part that starts in Porto is only 240 kilometers long.

 The pilgrimage from Portuguese lands to Santiago de Compostela originates in the Middle Ages.
 It was used by Queen Isabel of Portugal as well in the early 14th century.
 The route followed closely the ancient Roman roads of Lusitania but today on many stretches you will have to walk along a modern road.

 When to go

 The Atlantic Ocean influences the weather in northern Portugal and Galicia, and there are many days with heavy rainfalls all year round.

 Winter is not a season that is advisable for the Camino Portugues.
 Besides the weather, some albergues will be closed for the winter and there will be less facilities overall.
 However, if you decide to do the Camino in the winter months, you will have an experience all for yourself, especially in the first kilometers.

 Spring is a favourite among many as the nature starts to grow back again and the weather is mild.
 However rain can happen any time of the day throughout the year here so be prepared accordingly.

 Summer is the most popular time to walk the Camino Portugues, hence the busiest months will be July and August.
 It can get crowded, especially in the latest stages of the Camino, and Albergues might be full.

 Autumn is a relatively dry season and the temperatures don’t trop too low until November, thus it can be a great time to do the Camino Portugues.
 It can also be a good time to taste the wine from the region.

 1. Will we be the only ones doing it?
 Is it crowded?

 The Portuguese section of the route is not much traveled.
-When I walked it in May 2006, I encountered only 3 pilgrims between Porto and the Spanish border.
+When we walked it in May 2006, we encountered only 3 pilgrims between Porto and the Spanish border.
 Much has changed since then, but it is less crowded than the Frances.